 We must balance our expansion goals with our desire to foster an element of scarcity at the consumer level when selling Tommy Bahama products in a given geographical market.
 We believe that the careful and deliberate selection of our retail stores within particular geographical areas has been a key element of our successful retail business.
 Therefore, we may not achieve our retail and restaurant expansion goals for Tommy Bahama.
 Even if we succeed in expanding the number of Tommy Bahama retail stores and restaurants, we cannot assure you that the newly opened stores and restaurants will achieve sales or profitability levels comparable to those of our existing Tommy Bahama stores and restaurants in the time periods estimated by us, or at all.
-If retail stores and profitability levels, we may incur significant costs associated with operating or closing those stores and restaurants.
+If retail stores and restaurants fail to achieve or are unable to sustain acceptable sales and profitability levels, we may incur significant costs associated with operating or closing those stores and restaurants.